 Keta Taylor Colby Death Penalty Project

-Listen to Professor Steven Shatz, director of the Keta Taylor Colby Death Penalty Project, and students Ashley Connell, Class of 2010, and Natalie Davis, Class of 2010, discuss their experiences working on death penalty cases in the American South at a USF School of Law Justice Forum.
-The event introduced students to internship opportunities.
+Since the project’s inception, its principal program has been the Southern Internship Program, which each summer sends law students to work with capital defense attorneys in the South.
+You can listen to Professor Steven Shatz and students Ashley Connell, Class of 2010, and Natalie Davis, Class of 2010, discuss their experiences working on death penalty cases in Mississippi at a USF School of Law Justice Forum in the audio recording.

 Southern Internship Program